One Room Challenge | Week 2 | Board and Batten

 - Painter’s tape.
 I use this when I am painting the baseboards to avoid getting any paint on the floor.

-- Lastly, you’ll need paint of your choice.
+- Lastly, you’ll need the paint of your choice.

 The only difficult part of this application was figuring out the math!
 Our walls were all different widths so the width between boards on one wall may be different than the widths between boards on another.
 We did the math calculations and stood the boards against the walls to test out what would look best.
 Once you’ve figured out the spacing and marked where your boards will go, the project moves on fairly quickly.
-We placed the baseboards down first then we put up our lateral boards and left the top horizontal ones till the last.
-While my husband was nailing in the boards I was right behind him applying the caulking and filling in nail holes, so we were a quick efficient team.
+We placed and nailed the baseboards down first then we put up our vertical boards and left the top horizontal ones till the last.
+While my husband was nailing in the boards, I was right behind him applying the caulking and wood filler, so we were a quick efficient team.
 As with every project, always measure twice and cut once!

 Once again, I’m so happy with how this project turned out.
 If this is something you’ve been thinking about doing, I would say do it!
 It’s a small amount of work for a huge impact and would make a great weekend project.
 Thanks for joining me for week two, stay tuned for week 3 as it only gets better from here.
 We’ve got some great projects planned.
 You can follow along on Instagram too as I tend to share there first.
 To receive our blog posts as soon as they’re posted hit the subscribe button and they will be sent straight to your inbox!
 And don’t forget to go visit all the other participants too, you can find them here.